Are you soon to be arriving at MGA, the Managua International Airport? Would you like a step-by-step look at what to expect? Here you go, enjoy!

 - Have your forms, passports, and $10 ready (they just swipe your passport, stamp it, then take the money).

-- Follow the other people towards the baggage claim area…stop and use the bathroom if necessary (optional )
+- Follow the other people towards the baggage claim area…there is a tourist information desk on your left if you want to grab some brochures and you can stop and use the bathroom on the right if necessary (optional )

-Note: I do not recommend exchanging money at the airport.
+Note: There is a money exchange there too, but I do not recommend exchanging money at the airport.
 They give you a really lousy exchange rate, about a fifth less then what you can get from a bank or a street exchange.

 - Get a free baggage cart or two if needed (they are on the left side of the baggage claim area, near the windows where you will see lots of people waiting for the new arrivals)